Lightning-AI/pytorch-lightning/docs/source-app/glossary/environment_variables.rst

 Environment Variables
 *********************

-If your app is using secrets or values you don't want to expose in your app code such as API keys or access tokens, you can use environment variables.
+If your Lightning App (App) is using secrets or values you don't want to expose in your app code such as API keys or access tokens, you can use environment variables.

 Lightning allows you to set environment variables when running the app from the CLI with the `lightning run app` command.
-You can use environment variables to pass any value such as API keys or other similar configurations to the app, avoiding having to stick them in the source code.
+You can use environment variables to pass any value such as API keys or other similar configurations to the App, avoiding having to stick them in the source code.

 Set one or multiple variables using the **--env** option: